sahilswami96/StanceDetection_CodeMixed/README.md

 1. **Notebandi_tweets_with_language.txt**: This file contains tweet id followed by the corresponding tweet that tokenized and each token is tagged with a language tag (en/hi/rest).

-1. **Notebandi_tweet_stance.txt**: This file contains tweet id followed by a stance label (FAVOR/AGAINST/NONE) that indicates the stance of the user and then a blank line.
+1. **Notebandi_tweets_stance.txt**: This file contains tweet id followed by a stance label (FAVOR/AGAINST/NONE) that indicates the stance of the user and then a blank line.

 # Classification system